ibm-cloud-docs/citrix-daas/getting-started.md

 ## Step 2.
 Create {{site.data.keyword.cloud_notm}} API keys
 {: #create-api-keys}

-For Classic and VMWare solutions, you need to add a classic infrastructure API key to your {{site.data.keyword.cloud_notm}} account.
+For Classic and VMware solutions, you need to add a classic infrastructure API key to your {{site.data.keyword.cloud_notm}} account.
 For more information about creating or managing API keys, see [Managing classic infrastructure API keys](/docs/account?topic=account-classic_keys).
+{: deprecated}

 For VPC solutions, you need to add an {{site.data.keyword.cloud_notm}} API key to your {{site.data.keyword.cloud_notm}} account.
 For more information about creating or managing API keys, see [Managing user API keys](/docs/account?topic=account-userapikey&interface=ui).